imrinahru/my-site-fresh/content/05_Research_Log/🤗Hugging Face’s Model Card.md

 	- Training data
 	- Training procedure
 	- Evaluation results

-- As a UXUI designer (or anyone familiar with frontend development), it reminds of a well-documented component spec that facilitates component usage and continued improvement by everybody.
+- As a UX/UI designer—or anyone with experience in front-end development—it reminds me of a well-documented _component spec_ that makes it easy for everyone to use and improve the component over time.

-### Relevance to AI Commons
-- The concept of model card is essential for everybody to have a shared understanding, and a starting point to interact with the model.

 ### Further reading
 - [[🤗Hugging Face's AI Democratization]]